nextbreakpoint/flink-k8s-toolbox/README.md

     FROM nextbreakpoint/flink-k8s-toolbox:1.2.0-beta
     COPY flink-jobs.jar /flink-jobs.jar

-where flink-jobs.jar contains the code of your Flink jobs.
+where flink-jobs.jar contains the code of your Flink job.

 Create a Docker image: